TTUXL/TTUXL.github.io/report/weekly_report15.md

-### Energy efficiency optimization of ultra-density networks using imperfect CSI
+## Energy efficiency optimization of ultra-density networks using imperfect CSI

 ---

-#### Describe the Problem
+### Describe the Problem

 In order to obtain the best energy efficiency in the ultra-dense network environment, a large amount of Channel State Information(CSI) needs to be obtained.
 The huge amount of signaling overhead will reduce energy efficiency and cause processing delays[[1]](https://ieeexplore.ieee.org/abstract/document/8329619).
 The author in [[2]](https://ieeexplore.ieee.org/document/7439746) transformed the multi-body optimization problem into the optimization problem of the single body in the average field through the average field game, effectively reducing the computational complexity. [[3]](https://ieeexplore.ieee.org/abstract/document/8247283)The user-centric cluster is adopted to reduce the computational complexity, while the incomplete CSI is considered to reduce the heavy channel training overhead.

 1. The mean field game is a Distributed optimization algorithm, but it requires overall CSI, without considering the situation of imperfect CSI.
-2. In order to obtain the field distribution, a large amount of signaling overhead is needed to delay the system response.
+2. In order to obtain the mean field distribution, a large amount of signaling overhead is needed to delay the system response.
 3. The user density under each base station is different, and there may be no users under some base stations.
 It is not meaningful to consider the mean field distribution in this part.

 ultra-density network Base Stations(BS) can be abstracted as a process of mutual learning and gaming between **homogeneous agents**[[4]](https://arxiv.org/pdf/1802.05438.pdf).